GEOL 102 Historical Geology

 Phanerozoic Eon: 542 - 0 Ma

-In non-North American geology the Mississipian and Pennsylvanian Periods are joined together as the Carboniferous Period (359 - 299 Ma); the Missippian Period is thus the same as the old European Early Carboniferous Epoch and the Pennsylvanian Period is equivalent to the old European Late Carboniferous Epoch.
-In the latest international time scale, the Mississippian and Pennsylvanian are "sub-periods" of the Carboniferous, and each has three Epochs.
+In traditional non-North American geology the (North American) Mississipian and Pennsylvanian Periods were not recognized; the Mississippian Period is thus the same as the traditional European Early Carboniferous Epoch and the Pennsylvanian Period is equivalent to the traditional European Late Carboniferous Epoch.
+In the latest international time scale, a compromise was reached, and the Mississippian and Pennsylvanian are "sub-periods" of the Carboniferous (each has three Epochs).

 Paleogeography and Geology of the Mississippian: